jackshady101/app-privacy-policy/privacy_policy.md

 ## Security

 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+By using encryption.

 ## Children’s Privacy